Slip & Fall Premises Liability Attorney in Las Vegas, Nevada

 more common than you might think think

 Las Vegas, NV personal injury attorney Keith E. Galliher talks about his approach to handling premises liability cases.
-Premises liability can also encompass negligent security cases, such as one he is currently handling.
-In this case, an elderly woman was assaulted by a group of high school juveniles in her apartment complex.
-The juveniles had been congregating in the complex, engaging in disruptive behavior like jumping on picnic benches, throwing rocks, and disturbing the neighbors.
-When the woman confronted them and asked them to calm down, they attacked her.
+He explains that slip-and-fall cases fall under premises liability, but premises liability also encompasses negligence and lack-of-security cases.
+For example, he is currently handling a case involving an elderly woman who is assaulted by a group of high school-aged juveniles in her apartment complex.
+These youths had been congregating on the property, jumping on picnic benches, disturbing neighbors, and throwing rocks.
+When the woman confronted them, they attacked her.

 More Videos From This Lawyer